-Here’s our recap of our best stories of the last seven days from the Colorado Politics staff.
+Here’s a recap of our best stories from the last seven days, authored by the Colorado Politics staff.

 Voices drive the conversation under the gold dome in Denver, where laws and policies are written and only the loudest get heard.

 Joey Bunch: "In the upcoming session, legislators will again try to hammer out a way to encourage people to save their own treasure, so I don't have to give them more of mine."